lzspangler/jboss-custom-login-module/README.md

 Setup
 -------
+## Clone and Install the Custom Login Module
-1. Clone repository and add necessary dependency for the PWSecurity classes to the pom
+- Clone repository and add necessary dependency for the PWSecurity classes to the pom

-2. Run 'mvn clean install' to compile
+- Run 'mvn clean install' to compile

-3. Copy the /target/jboss-custom-login.jar to ${JBOSS_HOME}/standalone/deployments/business-central.war/WEB-INF/lib
+- Copy the /target/jboss-custom-login.jar to ${JBOSS_HOME}/standalone/deployments/business-central.war/WEB-INF/lib

-3. Update ${JBOSS_HOME}/standalone/configuration/standalone.xml to define the security domain by including the following in `<security-domains>`:
+- Update ${JBOSS_HOME}/standalone/configuration/standalone.xml to define the security domain by including the following in `<security-domains>`:

             <security-domain name="other" cache-type="default">
                <authentication>